ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 Right now, you more than likely have little to no programming experience, but that's okay.
 The first step to becoming a software developer is learning how to program.
 Since you are learning web development, you need to learn how to build web applications.
 But what is a web application?

 A web application, or web app for short, is simply a website that interacts with the user to manage data.
-You probably use web apps all of the time and didn't even know it.
+You probably use web apps all the time and didn't even know it.
 Facebook and Dropbox are great examples of common web apps.

 Learning how to build a complete web app will take around 200 hours.
-You won't be an expert yet, but after 200 hours, you should know everything you need to build your own projects.
+You won't be an expert, but after 200 hours, you should know everything you need to build your own projects.

 You would more than likely get overwhelmed if you tried to learn everything about web apps at once.
 So instead, I recommend starting with a small, but functional project and building on it from there.
 With that in mind, I split the learning portion into 3 projects that gradually build on each other.
 Let's get started on your first web app!

 ### Project 1: Build and deploy a simple web app

 Since you more than likely don't have any programming experience, it's important to learn some fundamentals immediately.
 For your first project, I suggest building a web app that only renders a few web pages.
-You need to learn the following in this project.
+You need to learn the following in this project:

 #### How websites work